0xTARC/0xTARC/README.md

 > Some inforamation redacted for privacy.
 If you'd like to chat more, please reach out on email or Twitter!

 #### Full-Stack Development @ Panoptic Labs
-* Build an easy-to-consume API using The Graph around a custom data model that aggregates Uniswap V3 & Panoptic events.
+* Built an easy-to-consume API using The Graph around a custom data model that aggregates Uniswap V3 & Panoptic events.
+[Link](https://panoptic.xyz/docs/subgraph/schema)
-* Build a user interface for the Panoptic decentralized options protocol to trade, model position payoffs, and analyze account performance over time using React, TypeScript, and Wagmi.
+* Built a user interface for the Panoptic decentralized options protocol to trade, model position payoffs, and analyze account performance over time using React, TypeScript, and Wagmi.
+[Link](https://beta.panoptic.xyz/)
 * Co-creating an open-source liquidation bot to close unhealthy positions, which can be run locally or in the cloud.

 #### Core Front-end Developer @ FIAT DAO